Investing sustainably in energy transition minerals

 A company chooses to under-report or hide green / ESG credentials from public view for fear of being accused of greenwashing.
 Whilst this isn’t as problematic as making overtly false claims, it can be an enabler for greencrowding and can pose a reputational risk to businesses if they are not seen to be doing enough sustainability-related work.

 Greenwashing, although often an umbrella term, primarily refers to environmental claims.
-Other types of washing have been defined for specific problems that arise in the face of broader sustainability targets and reporting.
+Other types of washing have been defined for specific problems that arise in the face of broader sustainability challenges, targets and reporting.

 A company that makes claims about supporting the LGBQT+ community without actively actioning this support.
 This is particularly notable during Pride Month, where companies may change logos to have rainbows without making further contributions to support or advocate for the wellbeing of the LGBTQ+ community.